Parent/Caregiver Equity Advisory Cabinet (PCEAC)

 Información en español

-Wisconsin’s Department of Children and Families is developing a Parent/Caregiver Equity Advisory Cabinet (PCEAC) to ensure that the state’s early childhood programs, policies and services address the daily challenges facing families with children ages 0-5 and their caregivers.
-Members will meet quarterly to share their unique voices, lived experiences, and community reflections.
+Established in April 2022 by the Department of Children and Families, the Parent/Caregiver Equity Advisory Cabinet (PCEAC) is a parent and caregiver leadership council comprised of members from five communities in Wisconsin, including: Adams County, Beloit, Lac Courte Oreilles Tribe (LCO), Madison, and Milwaukee.
+The PCEAC was created to ensure that the state’s early childhood programs, policies, and services reflect the needs of families with children ages 0-8 and their caregivers.
+Members meet quarterly to share their unique perspectives and community reflections.

-The Cabinet will be structured around three core strategies to influence state-level action:
+The Cabinet is structured around three core strategies to influence local and state-level action:

 • Connect

-• The PCEAC will bring together 10-12 parents/caregivers who understand and can represent the urgent needs of their community.
+• The PCEAC brings together parents and caregivers who understand and represent the urgent needs of their community.

 • Listen

-• Cabinet members will work with community organizations to host feedback sessions to listen, share information and gather feedback on state policy.
+• Cabinet members work with community organizations to host feedback sessions to listen, share information, and gather feedback on state policy.

 • Inform

-• DCF will prioritize discussion, actions and decisions that directly address questions, concerns, and challenges raised by members of the Cabinet.
+DCF prioritizes discussion, actions, and decisions that directly address questions, concerns, and challenges raised by members of the Cabinet.